Baltic Capitals: The Historic Cities of Vilnius, Riga and Tallinn

 • Trakai Castle

-• Curonian Spit national park with sand dunes and beaches
+• Curonian Spit National Park with its sand dunes and beaches

 • Lithuanian Seaside Cycle Route